tscanlin/developers.optimizely.com/src/content/samples/commonsamples/09-browserTab-test.md

 ---
+template: twocol
 title: Change page title
 anchor: commonsamples-browserTab-test
 js: |

   /*
    * Usage
    *   The following code will modify the title of the browser tab on the "blur" event and change it back to the original on the "focus" event.
    *
    */

    // store the original tab title var origTitle = document.title;